Alabama vs Maryland Players to Watch - Second Round

 Alabama Players to Watch

-Jahvon Quinerly paces his squad in assists per game (3.7), and also posts 8.3 points and 1.9 rebounds.
-Defensively, he delivers 0.6 steals and 0 blocked shots.
+Charles Bediako puts up 6.2 points, 5.9 rebounds and 0.7 assists per game.
+Defensively, he delivers 0.6 steals and 1.9 blocked shots.

+Jahvon Quinerly is tops on the Crimson Tide at 3.7 assists per contest, while also averaging 1.9 rebounds and 8.3 points.

 Maryland Players to Watch

-Donta Scott gets the Terrapins 11.5 points, 6 rebounds and 1.6 assists per contest.
-He also posts 0.7 steals and 0.8 blocked shots.

-The Terrapins receive 11.6 points, 4.2 rebounds and 2.6 assists per game from Hakim Hart.

-Don Carey is putting up 7.4 points, 1.9 rebounds and 1.1 assists per contest, making 37.9% of his shots from the floor and 33.9% from beyond the arc, with 1.6 treys per contest.
+Don Carey is posting 7.4 points, 1.9 rebounds and 1.1 assists per contest, making 37.9% of his shots from the floor and 33.9% from beyond the arc, with 1.6 treys per contest.

 Alabama Top Performers (Last 10 Games)